Karcher 630M power washer repair - workshop

 After a quick test on my path I decided to close this case.
 I was a happy camper.
 Having brought something destined for the electric bin back to life and saved myself some money.

 I also learned how these things work and how they may not work.
-It seems that the aluminium body can rust with a layer of Alluminium oxide building up and clogging things up.
+It seems that the aluminium body can rust with a layer of Alluminium oxide building up and clogging things.
 The newer/ more expensive models now use brass which is less likely to do so but with these older ones there could be this simple fix which I decided to share with the class.

 This is probably a post that nobody asked for and will be of use to no one.
 But maybe, one day someone will find it and it could be a lifesaver.